-&lt;sup>18See Ficken v.
+17See Ficken v.
 Alvarez, 146 F.3d 978, 981 (D.C.
 Cir.
 1998) (relying extensively on factors set out in Poindexter v.
 FBI, 737 F.2d 1173 (D.C.
 Cir.
-1984)). $^{19}Id.$ counsel at the outset of a case, it might also decide to postpone the decision-for example, until after resolution of dispositive motions-in order to give itself both more time and more information to evaluate the plaintiff's capabilities and the merits of the case."
+1984)). $^{^{18}}Id.$ resolution of dispositive motions-in order to give itself both more time and more information to evaluate the plaintiff's capabilities and the merits of the case."
 As aptly stated in Ficken: Other factors contribute to the tentative nature of orders denying appointment of counsel.
 Because district judges are reluctant to "squander[] [their] limited resources of attorneys willing to take pro bono appointments," they often postpone the appointment decision until after dispositive motions as a means of weeding out frivolous or unmeritorious cases.
 The timing of the appointment may also reflect the district court's assessment of the adequacy of the record for purposes of its own decision-making.
-A district court that initially denies a motion to appoint counsel because it feels comfortable resolving a motion to dismiss on the basis of a record produced by a pro se plaintiff may later appoint counsel to ensure the development of a record adequate for summary judgment or trial.
-The considerations discussed in Ficken are just as relevant today.
+A district court that initially denies a motion to appoint counsel because it feels comfortable resolving a motion to dismiss on the basis of a record produced by a pro se plaintiff may later appoint counsel to ensure the development of a record adequate for summary judgment or trial.20 The considerations discussed in Ficken are just as relevant today.
 Given the burgeoning federal court dockets, increased pro se filings, and a seemingly ever-decreasing pool of pro bono attorneys, the timing of a request for appointment of counsel arguably takes on more importance.
 In most cases the courts simply lack sufficient information about the merits of the claims and/or an inability of the plaintiff to present the case without counsel.
 And because the movant has the burden to affirmatively show that asserted claims are meritorious, motions for appointment filed early in a case may not succeed.
 But by denying such motions without prejudice to a similar motion at a later stage of the litigation, the courts do not preclude appointment should it become apparent that counsel should be appointed.
 For these reasons, the Court denies the motion for appointment of counsel.
-At this point in the litigation, the factors weigh against requesting an attorney to represent Plaintiff. $^{20}Id$ .
+At this point in the litigation, the factors weigh against requesting an attorney to represent Plaintiff. $^{^{19}}Id.$ $^{^{20}}Id$.

 III.
 Conclusion

-For the foregoing reasons, the Court denies the Motion for Appointment of Counsel (ECF No. 4) filed by Plaintiff without prejudice to his filing a similar motion, if he survives summary dismissal.
+For the foregoing reasons, the Court denies the Motion for Appointment of Counsel (ECF 11) filed by Plaintiff without prejudice to his filing a similar motion, if he survives summary dismissal.
 If the case proceeds to trial, furthermore, the Court may on its own motion reconsider whether the circumstances warrant a request for counsel to represent Plaintiff at that time.

 IT IS SO ORDERED.

-Dated in Kansas City, Kansas on this 19th day of February, 2014.
+Dated in Kansas City, Kansas on this 5th day of September, 2014.

 S/Gerald L. Rushfelt

 Gerald L. Rushfelt

 United States Magistrate Judge